bevthedevv/LCTerminalGamesLib/README.md

-# LCTerminalGamesLib
+# LethalCompanyTemplate
-A Lethal Company library to allow users to create interactive games on the terminal
+A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding